SOCIAL PROJECTS AND AWARENESS

 - Canaries Technological Institute — Public Sector: Administration and Public Enterprises category — for the Clima-RISK project (Adaptation to climate change, risk prevention and management), a technical and institutional cooperation initiative between the Canary Islands and Mauritania, Senegal and Cape Verde to strengthen logistical capabilities and risk management to cope with environmental disasters in those African Countries.

-- Obra Social 'la Caixa' — Third Sector: charitable organisations and NGOs category — for their program Work4Progress, which supports transportation micro-companies with electric-powered tricycles, or rickshaws, managed and driven by women.
+- Obra Social 'la Caixa' — Third Sector: charitable organisations and NGOs category — for their programme Work4Progress, which supports transportation micro-companies with electric-powered tricycles, or rickshaws, managed and driven by women.

 IBERDROLA SOLIDARITY AWARDS 2019